Manage Competing Priorities!

 3. Manage expectations.

-Once you’ve determined what you should tackle first, put it in writing and share it with everyone involved.
+You’ve determined what you should tackle first, put it in writing and share it with everyone involved.

 When it comes to managing competing priorities, we know that reaching out to our bosses and coworkers is a significant first step.
 Next, it’s up to you to manage expectations by putting these priorities in writing.